kukushi/PasteURL/README.md

 - Hit `"Control + Alt + P"` (Recommended)
 - Hit `"Command + Shift + P"` and then type `Paste URL` and hit enter.

-Selection will be used as title if possible.
+Selection will be used as the title if possible.

 You can change the default shortcut to whatever you like by editing the `Code > Preferences > Keyboard Shortcuts`    (`File > Preferences > Keyboard Shortcuts` on Windows):